Veyza/dudi-heliocentric/README.md

 Executing this command will:

-- Compile the `dudihc` executable, if it is not already compiled.
+- Compile the `bins/dudihc` executable, if it is not already compiled.
 - Run the executable to simulate dust dynamics, generating the necessary output data.
 - Utilize the Python script `show_image.py` to visualize the simulation results.